-The Radcliffe Institute for Advanced Study is proud to launch its second Public Art Competition to highlight the potential of public art, and the visual arts in general, to contribute to intellectual conversations at Harvard and beyond.
+The Radcliffe Institute for Advanced Study sponsors a biennial competition to highlight the potential of public art, and the visual arts in general, to contribute to intellectual conversations at Harvard and beyond.

-The competition is open to all students enrolled in a Harvard degree program, and will provide them with a unique opportunity to design and build a site-specific installation for prominent display in the new Susan S. and Kenneth L. Wallach Garden in Radcliffe Yard.
-The garden–named after Susan S. (’68, J.D. ’71) and Kenneth L. Wallach (’68, J.D. ’72), generous supporters of the Radcliffe Institute and Harvard University–borders Brattle Street across from the American Repertory Theater's Loeb Drama Center.
+Open to all students enrolled in a Harvard degree program, the Public Art Competition provides them with a unique opportunity to design and build a site-specific installation for prominent display in the Susan S. and Kenneth L. Wallach Garden in Radcliffe Yard.
+The garden—named after Susan S. (’68, JD ’71) and Kenneth L. Wallach (’68, JD ’72), generous supporters of the Radcliffe Institute and Harvard University—borders Brattle Street across from the American Repertory Theater's Loeb Drama Center.
 The installation site is 72’ x 54’ and equipped with water, drainage, electricity, Internet access, and seating.

 Bold, provocative designs are encouraged, and a jury of distinguished Harvard faculty will assess submissions on the basis of creativity, and construction and budget feasibility.

 The winning installation from the first Radcliffe Institute Public Art Competition was unveiled on October 28, 2013.
 Congratulations to Harvard Graduate School of Design students Keojin Jin MDesS '14 and Juhun Lee MDesS '14 for creating the winning design, Saturate the Moment.
 View time-lapse video of the construction of Saturate the Moment.